luisdelarosaminaya/design-patterns/design-patterns/creational-patterns/prototype/README.md

 # Description

-The Prototype pattern is a [creational pattern](https://github.com/luisdelarosaminaya/design-patterns#creational-patterns).
+Prototype pattern is a [creational pattern](https://github.com/luisdelarosaminaya/design-patterns#creational-patterns).
 Its objective is to create a clone or copy of a previously instantiated object.

 I found this real world analogy on [refactoring.guru](https://refactoring.guru/design-patterns/prototype):
 </br>